102 Dalmatians: Production

 The early working title was 101 Dalmatians Returns.
-Production began in December 1998 and ended in mid-November 1999 without the use of John Hughes who wrote and produced the 1996 film, due to the critical failure of Flubber and the shutdown of Great Oaks Entertainment.
+Production began in December 1998 and ended in mid-November 1999 without the involvement of John Hughes who wrote and produced the 1996 film, due to the critical failure of Flubber and the shutdown of Great Oaks Entertainment.
 The film was set to be released on June 30, 2000, but was pushed back to November 22.
 Oxford Prison was used for the scene as Cruella walked out of prison.
 The teaser appeared in theaters before Toy Story 2 and Stuart Little as well as the home video release of Music of the Heart.
 102 Dalmatians was filmed partially in Paris.
 On November 7, Disney released the soundtrack to the movie, including pre-eminently, a cover of Paul Anka's "Puppy Love" (sung by Myra) and original songs: Mike Himelstein's "What Can a Bird Do?" (voiced by Jeff Bennett), "My Spot in the World" (sung by Lauren Christy) and "Cruella De Vil 2000" (better known as "Cruella De Vil (102 Dalmatians)", performed by Camara Kambon featuring Mark Campbell of Jack Mack and the Heart Attack, a derivation of "Cruella de Vil").

 The film is dedicated in memory of cameraman Mike Roberts, who died before it was released.